Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 1. In the release pipeline, add an **Azure PowerShell** task.
 2. Configure the task to run `New-AzResourceGroupDeployment` with your ARM template.
 3. This approach:
    * Works with **any Azure resource**.
    * Requires minimal administrative effort.
    * Integrates fully with **Azure DevOps**.

 ✅ **Answer: C. Azure PowerShell**

-### Question #59
+### Question #44  💩💩

 You use GitHub for source control of .NET applications.

 You need to deploy a documentation solution that meets the following requirements:

-✑ Documents will be written in Markdown as developers make code changes.
+✑ **Documents will be written in Markdown as developers make code changes**.

 ✑ Changes to the documents will trigger the recompilation of a static website.

 ✑ Users will access the documents from the static website.

-✑ Documents will be stored in a GitHub repository.
+✑ **Documents will be stored in a GitHub repository.**

 Which two tools can you use to compile the website?

 Each correct answer presents a complete solution.
 NOTE: Each correct selection is worth one point.

 A. Word Press